seisflows.preprocess.default

 list

 Data mute parameters used to zero out early / late arrivals or offsets.
-Choose any number of: EARLY: mute early arrivals; LATE: mute late arrivals; SHORT: mute short source-receiver distances; LONG: mute long source-receiver distances
+Choose the following: - EARLY: mute early arrivals - LATE: mute late arrivals; - SHORT: mute short source-receiver distances; - LONG: mute long source-receiver distances input comma separated list of strings, (e.g., mute: early,late,short)

 Paths